byronwolfman/nomad-playground/README.md

 [Nomad](https://www.nomadproject.io/) is a general-purpose application scheduler.
 I put this repo together so that I could experiment with Nomad's job specifications and poke at its boundaries and answer some questions.
 What _actually_ happens in a rolling update?
 At what point are canaries registered with Consul?
 When are the old processes de-registered?
 What happens if I roll out a flaky poller?

-This repo has everything you need to start answering some of these questions:
+This repo has everything you need to start answering these questions:

 * A Vagrantfile to fire up the test environment with:
   * CentOS 7, as you might find in many businesses
   * Docker CE
   * Consul running in dev mode
   * Nomad running in dev mode
-* Some toy "microservices" which are built inside the Vagrantbox
+* Some toy "microservices" which are built inside the VM
-* Some start jobspec files
+* Some starter jobspec files

 ## Quick Start